AZDOPS/AzDM/documentation/jsonFileLayout.md

 Because there are _a lot_ of json files involved in this project I decided to document them here.
 If a json file is missing, please open an issue, or create a pull request to improve documentation.

 > **Important:** In many cases the usage of these files are case sensitive and _will not work_ if capitalization is not as documented.
 For example `"Repos": {}` and `"repos": {}` are different.
-If you have issues, please verify the capitalization before opening an issue!
+The sama is also valid for file and folder names.
+Capitalization of the filename and the folder name _must always_ be the same.
+Non consistent capitalization may lead to failures. **If you have issues, please verify the capitalization before opening an issue!**

 Every property covered in any json config _should_ be in camelCase!